Study Tips·April 18, 2026

 Cram 400 Pages Before Morning: The Midnight Exam Playbook

 Exam at 8 AM.
 Textbook at 400 pages.
 You never started.
-Here's the exact playbook to actually pass, from midnight to alarm clock.
+Here's the student's playbook to actually pass — from midnight to alarm — and remember it tomorrow.

 It's midnight.
 Your exam's at 8 AM.
 Your textbook has 400 pages.